Bartholomey/the_lake_redoubt/julija/10_chapter_ten.md

 I slowly lift the sword with both hands and press it against my neck.

-*The angel says that I do not understand the blade, asserting it was created to carve out a home for a soul that no system or religion could take under its wing, and to fight the world’s attempts to define me: “If you turn this sword against yourself, you will show to the world that your sorrow is nothing but illness.”*
+*The angel says that I do not understand the blade, asserting it was created to carve out a home for a soul that no system or religion could take under its wing, and to fight the world’s attempts to define me: “If you turn this sword against yourself, you will show to the world that your sorrow was nothing but illness.”*

 Me: “Something ... is still ... preventing me from using it against myself!
 Angel ...”